awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 Inf1 instances use AWS Inferentia machine learning inference chips\.
 Inferentia was developed to enable highly cost\-effective low latency inference performance at any scale\.

 For more information, see [Amazon EC2 Inf1 Instances](https://aws.amazon.com/ec2/instance-types/inf1/)\.

+**Inf2 instances**
+Inf2 instances use AWS Inferentia2 machine learning inference chips\.
+These second\-generation instances offer up to 25 percent improvement in cost\-per\-inference over Inf1 instances and up to 70 percent better cost\-per\-inference over comparable Amazon EC2 instances\.
+These instances are ideal for a wide range of workloads that use deep learning models\.

+For more information, see [Amazon EC2 Inf2 Instances](https://aws.amazon.com/ec2/instance-types/inf2/)\.

 ## Instances with Habana accelerators<a name="habana-instances"></a>